 A traumatic event doesn’t always lead to PTSD.
 Some people experience symptoms after trauma, but are able to process it effectively after a certain period of time has passed.

 If your symptoms last longer than a month, or only present themselves a long time after the distressing event, then this is what we’d refer to as PTSD.

 If you have PTSD, your symptoms are intense and they won’t go away by themselves.
 You’ll find that you’re still experiencing symptoms over four weeks after the distressing event has taken place.
 In some cases, the symptoms won’t present themselves until years after the event.
 You’ll relive the event over and over again, avoiding people and places so you don’t have to be reminded of it.

 If you develop PTSD, you become afraid of danger that has already passed and is no longer happening in the present.
 You’re perpetually alert and ready for action.
 This means you feel tense, are easily startled, and experience a range of other psychological and physical symptoms.

 Post-traumatic stress disorder is caused by a traumatic event that you’re unable to process effectively.
 Trauma occurs when you witness or experience an event that is very shocking or distressing.
 For example, this could be a car accident, assault, hospitalization, or sexual abuse.
 This causes a psychological wound: trauma.
 The trauma then becomes a source of stress.

-Read here to learn more about the causes and effects of PTSD.
+Read here to learn more about the causes of PTSD.

 PTSD affects your life in many different ways.
 Since you’re more likely to become angry or irritable, and to think negative thoughts about yourself, it also affects your family, relatives, and friends.
 Additionally, your work may suffer.
 Mainly because you’ll struggle to concentrate the way you could before.
 Some people with PTSD are temporarily unable to go to work or school.
 It’s also possible to develop alcohol problems and addictions to certain drugs as a result of PTSD.